regales/Nobel/privacypolicy.md

 * Users are free not to communicate this Data without consequences to the availability or the functioning of the Service.
 * Users who are uncertain about which Personal Data is mandatory are welcome to contact the Owner.

+#### How To Contact Owner
+* My Discord Id is Regales#0320 and any problems faced can be DM'ed to me.

+* If you need any extra help , you can join Nobel's surport server at https://discord.gg/ZJevrUQ46Q

 #### How “Do Not Track” requests are handled?

 * This bot does not support “Do Not Track” requests.